 Women and Codependency

-The codependent person is one who gains all of their self worth and self esteem from others.
+The codependent person is one who gains all of their self-worth and self-esteem from others.
 They will often have a hard time being themselves.
-Their intentions are usually good; at first they’re just trying to help someone out who’s going through a rough patch.
+Their intentions are usually good; at first, they’re just trying to help someone out who’s going through a rough patch.
 Codependency is the diagnosis when the behavior of “helping out” becomes compulsive and defeating.
-They continue to build their life around taking care of someone else at the complete expense of themselves and become a martyr.
-This behavior almost always starts small; maybe a husband covers for his alcoholic wife who is too ill following a bender to make it into work, or a mother lies to the authorities to prevent her drug addicted child from getting arrested.
-Regardless of the seeming size of the infraction, the behavior can become ingrained within both parties, leading to disaster.
-The codependent has started a bad precedent of constantly making excuses for their loved one and their loved one now expects them to do so forever, all the while feeling that they are above consequences as they never have to experience any.
+They continue to build their life around taking care of someone else at the complete expense of themselves, becoming a martyr.
+This behavior almost always starts small; maybe a husband covers for his alcoholic wife who is too ill following a bender to make it into work, or a mother lies to the authorities to prevent her drug-addicted child from getting arrested.
+Regardless of the size of the infraction, the behavior can become ingrained within both parties, leading to disaster.
+The codependent has started a bad precedent of constantly making excuses for their loved one, and their loved one now expects them to do so forever; all the while feeling that they are above consequences, as they never have to experience any.

 Codependency is often thought to stem from individuals who grew up in dysfunctional families.
 A dysfunctional family is defined by the Mental Health Association of America as a family in which “members suffer from fear, anger, pain or shame that is ignored or denied.”
-Dysfunctional families in their essence deny that any legitimate issues or problems exist.
+Dysfunctional families deny that any legitimate issues or problems exist.
 They don’t talk about them, they don’t try and work on them, so naturally, the children who grow up in those types of households learn to mimic that behavior.
 They’ll transition into a type of survival mode where they learn to repress emotions, disregard their own needs and essentially detach themselves from all emotional aspects of society.
-When an individual decides that tending to the needs of another are more important than the needs of their own, eventually they’ll lose track of their desires and what makes them tick altogether.
+When an individual decides that tending to the needs of another is more important than the needs of their own, eventually, they’ll lose track of their desires and what makes them function.

 Do I Have Codependency?

 Women have a very long history of developing codependency.
-Sometimes they have mothers that are overly critical of them growing up, other times they have absentee fathers, but regardless of the circumstance they’ll begin looking for someone to “fix.”
+Sometimes they have mothers that are overly critical of them growing up and other times they have absentee fathers.
+Regardless of the circumstance, they’ll begin looking for someone to “fix.”
 The theory is that if they find someone who needs help, then they’ll feel better as a result of helping them.
 And who needs more help than an addict?
-Unfortunately, this thinking is incredibly flawed as both parties grow unnaturally dependent on one another and before they realize it, they are stuck in behavioral patterns and are trapped.
-The codependent is overly controlling, thinking that they’re helping and the addict becomes that much more helpless and less capable of standing on their own.
-Some characteristics of codependency according to Mental Health America include the following:
+Unfortunately, this thinking is incredibly flawed as both parties grow unnaturally dependent on one another and before they realize it, they are trapped in behavioral patterns.
+The codependent is overly controlling, thinking that they’re helping, and the addict becomes that much more helpless and less capable of standing on their own.
+Some characteristics of codependency, according to Mental Health America, include the following:

 - An exaggerated sense of responsibility for the action of others